2021 SSP Annual Meeting Submission Guidelines

 Submitting your proposal:

-Once you have provided the required information, a submit button will appear at the bottom of the Review and Submit step.
-You can continue to make changes until you submit.
-We encourage you to view a proof of your submission before submitting.
-Once you submit, your submission will move from the drafts table to the submission table on the dashboard.
-You can continue to make changes to your proposal until the corresponding deadline by returning your submission to draft.
+Once you have completed the 6-step submission process, you will see a button at the bottom of the page labeled “Done – Save Submission.”
+Your saved submission will be listed under the “My Submissions” tab.
+You may continue to make changes to your proposal until the corresponding deadline by returning to My Submissions tab and clicking “Edit.”
 You will not be able to make changes after the deadline.